St Andrew’s Clinics for Children (STACC) Newsletter - Christmas 2019

-We wish you a restful Christmas with your families and friends and peace and the best possible heath for all of you throughout 2019.
+We wish you a restful Christmas with your families and friends and peace and the best possible heath for all of you now and throughout the coming year.

 Please visit our website www.standrewsclinics.org.uk and please continue to support STACC.
 Please click on How to give.

-Cheques, made payable to St Andrew’s Clinics for Children, should be sent to:
+Please send cheques, made payable to St Andrew’s Clinics for Children, to

 DWT Crompton, 101A Clifton Hill, London NW8 0JR or to